anshulgupta0803/reversi/README.md

-# Reversi using Minimax algorithm and Aplha Beta Pruning
+# Reversi using Minimax algorithm and Alpha-Beta Pruning
 Start the server with
 ```sh
 $ ./server.py <IP> <PORT>